Information on this topic:

 September 19, 2013 Program, Iceland 2012, presented by George Harper

-Project Day, the third Monday of the Month
+Project Day, on the first Monday of the Month starting April 7, 2014

 Up to four Video Club members showcase one of their recent works from 1-3 p.m. in the Video Lab.
 Project Day videos are limited to 8 minutes, followed by 20 minutes of discussion covering both creative and technical aspects and providing participants with feedback.
 Contact Lucille Roberts by email at firstname.lastname@example.org or call (949) 552-5014 to be placed on the schedule.